tifrueh/www.tifrueh.ch/content/blog/2024-03-24-2029-site-optimisations.md

     the mistake of not writing them down *immediately* and my monkey brain obviously forgot all about them right away.

-*Quick sidenote: If you're not very interested in all the stuff that goes on behind the scenes of this website and many others and you're here for my writing about other things, this post might not be your piece of cake.
-But don't fret;
-While I will probably write more technical post like this one from time to time, I don't intend to make them the norm.
+*Quick side note: If you're not very interested in all the stuff that goes on behind the scenes of this website and you're here for my writing about other things, this post might not be your piece of cake.
+But don't fret; While I will probably write more technical posts like this one from time to time, I don't intend to make them the norm.
 As interesting as they are, I enjoy writing about general life things a lot more.*

 So, let's get started, shall we?

 ### General Improvements

-The first thing I did was typing "website tests" into my search engine and clicking on the first sites (namely <https://www.webpagetest.org> and
+The first thing I did was type "website tests" into my search engine and click on the first sites (namely <https://www.webpagetest.org> and
 <https://nibbler.insites.com>) that popped up.
 Those two suggested some nice
 optimisation opportunities and the following were the ones I went for right away: